 What’s the Full CFP Exam Price?

 This is definitely one of the cheaper options when it comes to earning a financial certification.
-You only need to pass one test and there are no additional fees outside of exam registration.
+You only need to pass one test, and there are no additional fees outside of exam registration to become a Certified Financial Planner.
 Thanks to that your costs will stay under $1000.

 Costs for the exam are entirely based on what time you register: